 You can obtain a report from GeoReports service, located using grid references or site plans, which will tell you whether you need to install radon protective measures when building the home.

-The BGS GeoSure datasets identify areas of potential natural ground movement, and therefore, potential hazard in Great Britain.
-These data have been produced by BGS geologists and geotechnical specialists and are presented as six GIS data layers related to the geohazard.
+The BGS GeoSure datasets identify areas of potential natural ground movement and therefore potential hazard in Great Britain.
+This data has been produced by our geologists and geotechnical specialists and is presented as six GIS data layers related to the geohazard.

 We have an online shop and on-site shop facilities at our Keyworth site.

 You may also be interested in

 Our data and services

 The BGS offers a range of services and information for businesses, home-owners, policymakers and the general public.